yobazy/yobazy/README.md

 - 👋 Hi, I’m @youthbazzy
 - 👀 I’m interested in Python, HTML, CSS
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning frontend development and machine learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...